jennchenn/image-repo/README.md

 # image-repo
-Submission for Shopify backend developer intern challenge.
+Submission for Shopify intern challenge.

 ## How to use
 Prerequisites: